Dissertation vs Thesis: Is There Any Difference?

 min

-The biggest difference between a thesis and a dissertation comes down to when you write them.
 A thesis is part of earning a master’s degree, while a dissertation is the final step in getting a PhD.
+The terms might sound intimidating, but once you know the difference and key requirements, everything will become way easier.

-This guide will walk you through everything you actually need to know about a dissertation and thesis.
-And if you ever feel stuck or overwhelmed, EssayWriters.com is a solid backup.
-We help students handle big research projects without losing their minds.
+This guide will walk you through everything you actually need to know about thesis vs dissertation.
+Meanwhile, keep in mind that having top essay writers at your disposal is a solid backup.
+We help students manage large research projects without losing their composure.

 Thesis or Dissertation Coming Up?